Mayotopia04/goit-react-hw-08-phonebook/README.md

 ## Features

-Phonebook App boasts of efficient User Registration and Authentication without a hitch, where users can sign up very easily in the registration page and create an account.
+Phonebook App boasts of efficient User Registration and Authentication protocol without a hitch, where users can sign up very easily in the registration page and create an account.

 <img width="502" alt="registration" src="https://github.com/Mayotopia04/goit-react-hw-08-phonebook/assets/134679840/29e3f956-22cb-4a83-ad52-3557aa7f3ac7">

-Add, Edit and Delete functionalities of your Phonebook App allows you to manage your contacts as you see fit.
-These basic fatures makes for an easy to manage Phonebook without complex procedure.
+Add, Edit and Delete functionalities of your Phonebook App allow you to manage your contacts as you see fit.
+These basic fatures make for an easy to handle Phonebook application without complex procedure.